 As you’re writing, look out for opportunities to incorporate imagery to break up the copy and make the content more engaging.
 Try to speak the language of your target persona, and make sure that the information you include is accurate.
 If you’re going to use statistics from a study, cite that study, and make sure it’s credible.

-Before publishing, get a second and a third pair of eyes on your content to make sure that it doesn’t suck.
+Before publishing, we recommend checking out The Blog Starter tips on making your first blog post in WordPress.
+Then get a second and a third pair of eyes on your content to make sure that it doesn’t suck.
 Preferably, make sure at least one of them knows a thing or two about good writing and proper grammar.

 *A note about publishing guest posts on your blog

 Not everything referenced above will always apply to guest posts.
 Yes, you absolutely want to edit that post for readability, accuracy, proper citations and so on.
 You also want to check for plagiarism, because that’s really bad for SEO and your brand’s credibility.
 Generally speaking, though, the main benefit of guest posts are:

 - Influencer marketing: If your guest blogger is a CEO of a successful company, an industry analyst or some other type of influencer, there’s a good chance he or she will attract additional web traffic.
 That’s good for your brand and your blog.

 - Backlink opportunities: If you increase the number of eyes on that content, you increase backlink opportunities.
 Think about it this way: The same people who would normally link back to your guest blogger’s content may not link back to your blog.

 This is to say, don’t hold your guest bloggers accountable for all the steps you would demand of your marketing team.
 They play a strategic role for improving blog traffic in and of themselves.